Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 ## Albino Research

-**Albino what is this,Albino in human and animals society,research about it**...
+**Albino what is this,Albino in human and animals society,research about it**

 Animal and plant may be affected by albino it's a lost of melanine.
 You can have lost melanine on one part of your body or on all